Jane Doe (Kenshi Yonezu and Hikaru Utada song)

-"Jane Doe" is a song recorded by Japanese singer-songwriter Kenshi Yonezu and Japanese-American singer-songwriter Hikaru Utada.
+"Jane Doe" (stylized in all caps) is a song recorded by Japanese singer-songwriter Kenshi Yonezu and Japanese-American singer-songwriter Hikaru Utada.
 Released digitally on September 22, 2025, via SME Records, "Jane Doe" served as the closing theme song for the Japanese animated film Chainsaw Man – The Movie: Reze Arc.
 The song was later released physically on September 24, 2025, alongside "Iris Out", the opening theme song, as a double A-side maxi single.

 Background

 In a press release on July 4, 2025, Kenshi Yonezu announced he recorded "Iris Out", the opening theme song for the Japanese animated film Chainsaw Man – The Movie: Reze Arc.
 Yonezu previously provided his song "Kick Back" as the opening theme song for the anime series of Chainsaw Man, which saw global success and later became the first song recorded in Japanese to receive a Gold certification from the Recording Industry Association of America (RIAA).
 On August 1, the release date of "Iris Out" was announced for September 24, as a double A-side single with an untitled song.
 The title for the untitled song was revealed on August 14, "Jane Doe", as a collaboration single with Japanese-American singer Hikaru Utada.
 In a press release, "Jane Doe" was revealed as the ending theme song for the film.